michaelkeeling/saturn2018-growing-great-software-designers-workshop/README.md

 ## Position Papers

-We ask that everyone captures their thinking ahead of the workshop in the form of a brief [position paper](position-papers).
-The purpose of this position paper is get your gears turning both by critically thinking about the topic on your own, but also by reading other ideas before the start of the workshop.
+We asked everyone to do some thinking ahead of the workshop in the form of a brief [position paper](position-papers).
+The purpose of this position paper was to get everyone thinking critically about the topic on your own, but also by reading other ideas before the start of the workshop.

 See [how to join the workshop](how-to-join.md) for more information.